tenstorrent/SweRV-ISS/README.md

 ### debug_trap_address
 Defines the address of the debug mode exception handler.
-Whisper will jump to this address upon ecountering an exception in debug mode if this address is not an all ones bit pattern.
+Whisper will jump to this address upon encountering an exception in debug mode if this address is not an all ones bit pattern.
 Default: all ones bit pattern.